giangbc2k4/RealTemp-ESP32/README.md

+---

 # ESP32 Real-Time Temperature Monitoring & Multi-Light Control with Firebase

 ## Overview

-This project uses an ESP32 microcontroller connected to a DHT11 temperature and humidity sensor, combined with Firebase Realtime Database for real-time monitoring and control of multiple LEDs.
-You can remotely monitor temperature data and control LEDs through Firebase or a connected app.
+This project uses an ESP32 microcontroller with a DHT11 sensor for temperature and humidity measurement, integrated with Firebase Realtime Database to enable remote real-time monitoring and multi-LED control.
+You can control LEDs and monitor sensor data remotely via Firebase or a connected React Native app.

 ---